Aliazzzz/Monarco-HAT-library-for-CODESYS-V3/README.md

 I am not connected with Monarco in any way, I simply wrote this library out of hobbyism and for fun.
 I decided that maybe of use for other people.
 Therefore, I released it under the "Unlicense" agreement.
+It may still contain bugs, so feel free to contribute.

 # The main library components are;